doctorfree/lazyman.dev/index.md

 <h1 align="center">Lazyman Neovim Configuration Manager</h1>

+> See [Lazyman Migration](https://lazyman.dev/posts/Migration) for info on the new Lazyman install location.
+{: .prompt-tip }

 The Lazyman project can be used to install, initialize, and manage multiple Neovim configurations.
 Over 100 popular Neovim configurations are supported.
 Lazyman provides a character-based menu interface as well as a weath of